open-resources/physics_bank/content/public/007.Momentum and Impulse/Impulse/airbag_collision/airbag_collision.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Airbags
       part1:
         ans1:
           value: Increase the time of impact, increasing the average acceleration of the person they are protecting.
         ans2:
           value: Increase the time of impact, decreasing the average acceleration of the person they are protecting.
         ans3:
           value: Increase the time of impact, decreasing the impulse on the person they are protecting.
         ans4:
           value: Increase the time of impact, increasing the impulse on the person they are protecting.
         ans5:
           value: Explode to give you more oxygen to breathe.
 ---
 # {{ params.vars.title }}
 Modern cars are outfitted with air bags that quickly inflate with air if the car experiences too large of an acceleration.